sodeeplearning/AFAI/ml/backend/DOCUMENTATION.md

     {
-      "model_name": string - Model to get answer from, "prompt": string - description of generated video, "image_size": 1024 - Resolution of video frames, "inference_steps": 20 - More steps - more quality and longer generation,
-      "fps": 24 - Amount of frames in generated video,
+      "model_name": string - Model to get answer from, "prompt": string - description of generated video, "image": UploadFile - image (for image to video task), can be None "image_size": 1024 - Resolution of video frames, "inference_steps": 20 - More steps - more quality and longer generation, "fps": 24 - Amount of frames in generated video,